 The onboarding process consists of a set of procedures aimed at handling common issues that might occur as employees adapt to their new company.
 Today, this process is much more creative than it was a few decades ago.
 HR departments struggle to make the onboarding process fun and welcoming by organizing informal events like lunches and first Friday nights out with colleagues.

-How does HR software help HR managers onboard new employees?
+How does HR management software help HR managers onboard new employees?

 The typical set of onboarding tasks includes setting up corporate communication tools and sending an intro email, adding an employee to corporate mailing lists and group chats, setting up welcome meetings with the rest of the employees, and introducing new employees to corporate rules and values.
 HR tools like Hibob realize onboarding feature by creating tasks and assigning them to responsible employees.
 Employees are able to confirm or reject these tasks within the system, mark them as completed, and receive notifications about pending and new tasks.